ibm-cloud-docs/account/index.md

 # Account types
 {: #accounts}

 You can start building on {{site.data.keyword.Bluemix}} for free.
-We have four different account types that you can choose from: Lite, Pay-As-You-Go, and Subscription.
+We have three different account types that you can choose from: Lite, Pay-As-You-Go, and Subscription.
 You can use any of the account types to get started in {{site.data.keyword.Bluemix_notm}} - simply choose the one that best suits your needs.
 {:shortdesc}

 ## Account comparison